Skip to content

 English at UC Merced

-The UC Merced Literatures in English Program teaches students the story of how stories are made, how they make a difference in the world, and how they form the foundation of knowledge itself.
+The UC Merced Literatures in English Program (formerly just called "English") teaches students the story of how stories are made, how they make a difference in the world, and how they form the foundation of knowledge itself.

 Stories allow the marginalized to be heard by the powerful: they help humans understand each other’s past and present, and they help us imagine different futures.